vjousse/pomodorolm/README.md

 Build files will be placed in the `target/` directory.

+# 💀 Troubleshooting

+## `Failed to create GBM buffer of size…`

+If you run into this error, it is likely because you're using nvidia drivers under Linux.
+They are several bug reports in Webkit, cf this issue for wails: https://github.com/wailsapp/wails/issues/2977#issuecomment-1791041741.

+You can try to run `pomodorolm` using this command:

+    `WEBKIT_DISABLE_DMABUF_RENDERER=1 pomodorolm`

+Thanks to @Bad3r for the [bug report](https://github.com/vjousse/pomodorolm/issues/62)!

 # 💯 Credits

-Thanks to https://github.com/Splode/pomotroid for the original design and ideas
+Thanks to https://github.com/Splode/pomotroid for the original design and ideas.